On polynomial-time computation of high-dimensional posterior measures by Langevin-type algorithms: Introduction

 of the high-dimensional posterior measure on $\R^D$, in Wasserstein-distance $W_2$.
 Our explicit convergence guarantees will ensure that both the `mixing time' $k_{mix}$ and the number of required iterations $J$ to reach precision level $\eps$ scales polynomially in $D,N,\eps^{-1}$.
 Similar statements hold true for the computation of real-valued functionals $\int_{\R^D}H(\theta)\pi(\theta|Z^{N})d\theta$ for Lipschitz maps $H:\R^D\to \R$ and of maximum a posteriori (MAP) estimates.
 See Theorems \ref{thm:schr:wass}, \ref{MAP} as well as Proposition \ref{thm:schr:func} for precise statements.

-The key idea underlying our proofs is to demonstrate first that, with high probability under the law generating the data $Z^{(N)}$, the target measure $\Pi(\cdot|Z^{(N)})$ from (\ref{dergral}) is locally log-concave on a region in $\mathbb R^D$ where most of its mass concentrates.
+The main ideas of this article can be summarised as follows.
+We first demonstrate that, with high probability under the law generating the data $Z^{(N)}$, the target measure $\Pi(\cdot|Z^{(N)})$ from (\ref{dergral}) is locally log-concave on a region in $\mathbb R^D$ where most of its mass concentrates.
 Then we show that a `localised' Langevin-type algorithm, when initialised into the region of log-concavity, possesses polynomial time convergence guarantees in `moderately' high-dimensional models.
 That sufficiently precise initialisation is possible has to be shown in each problem individually (for the Schr\"odinger model, see Section \ref{sec:initpfs}).
-Our proofs provide a template (outlined in Section \ref{barocco}) that can be used in principle also in general settings as long as the linearisation $\nabla_\theta G(\theta_0)$ of $\mathcal G$ at the ground truth parameter $\theta_0$ satisfies a suitable stability estimate (i.e., a quantitative injectivity property related to the `Fisher information' operator of the statistical model).
-We verify this stability property for the Schr\"odinger equation using elliptic PDE techniques (see Lemma \ref{wundervoncordoba}) but our approach may succeed in a variety of other non-linear forward models arising in inverse problems \cite{KKL01, U09, S10, MS12}, integral $X$-ray geometry \cite{PSU12, MNP19b, IM20}, and also in the context of data assimilation and filtering \cite{CDRS09, MH12, RC15}.
+Our proofs provide a template (outlined in Section \ref{barocco}) that can be used in principle also in general settings as long as the linearisation $\nabla_\theta G(\theta_0)$ of $\mathcal G$ at the ground truth parameter $\theta_0$ satisfies a suitable stability estimate (i.e., a quantitative injectivity property related to the `information' operator of the statistical model).
+We note that this `gradient stability' hypothesis remains entirely `local' and is hence weaker than the `Polyak-Lojasiewicz' gradient condition used in non-convex optimisation \cite{L63, P63}, see also \cite{KNS16}.
+We verify our local stability property for the Schr\"odinger equation using elliptic PDE techniques (see Lemma \ref{wundervoncordoba}) but our approach may succeed in a variety of other non-linear forward models arising in inverse problems \cite{KKL01, U09, S10, MS12}, integral $X$-ray geometry \cite{PSU12, MNP21, IM20, PSU22}, and also in the context of data assimilation and filtering \cite{CDRS09, MH12, RC15}.
+In fact, the very recent reference \cite{BN21} achieves this for the non-linear inverse problem considered in \cite{PSU12, MNP21}.
 Further advancing our understanding of the computational complexity of such PDE-constrained high-dimensional inference problems poses a formidable challenge for future research.